Glehnia

 Glehnia is a genus of plants in the carrot family, Apiaceae.
 It is monotypic, being represented by the single species, Glehnia littoralis, commonly known as beach silvertop and American silvertop.
-The genus was named after Russian botanist Peter von Glehn.
+The genus was named after Baltic German botanist Peter von Glehn.

 Description

 It is a long-taprooted plant forming a basal patch of leaves, with each leaf made up of several rounded, lobular segments.
 It reaches a maximum height exceeding .5 m, with the North American subspecies only reported to reach 6.5 cm.
 The plant's erect stem is topped with an umbel of carrotlike white flowers.